vishalkumar98887777-stack/Messages-Bomber/README.md

 ## Announcement

 **Important Notice:**
 Due to a combination of low-quality contributions, spam pull requests/issues, and my shift towards exploring new projects, I’ve made the decision to archive this repository.
 This project has been one of my greatest side projects, and I am deeply grateful for all the support it received.
-However, maintaining it has become increasingly difficult (special thanks to [@0n1cOn3](https://github.com/0n1cOn3) for handling spammy PRs), and I no longer have the capacity to continue contributing to it.
+However, maintaining it has become increasingly difficult (special thanks to [t.me/dewier_mc]for handling spammy PRs), and I no longer have the capacity to continue contributing to it.

 The repository will remain usable via GitHub and PyPI, but I will not be adding new features or making updates.
 Thank you to everyone who has used and contributed to TBomb, and I wish you all the best.